 Course and research credits must be chosen with the advice and approval of the Computer Science advisor and must constitute a coherent plan of study reflecting the student's goals in obtaining a PhD in Computer Science.

 Students must complete 72 credits of course work and research beyond the undergraduate degree.
 Of these 72 credits, at least 36 must be course credits and at least 24 must be research credits.
 If the student has a prior MS, a total of 48 credits beyond the MS must be taken, including at least 12 course credits and at least 24 research credits.
 At least two thirds of the course credits must be at the 6000 level.
 Up to one third of the course credits may be 4000 level.

 Students who complete the required credits before completing their thesis work will need to continue to register for research credits to maintain full-time status.
-Additional restrictions on credits are described in the Rensselaer Catalog.

 Computational Molecular Biology Track

 Each student should take courses in the following areas.
 This requirement can be satisfied by course work completed prior to entering the PhD Program.

 Courses used for the qualifying exam may also be counted toward this requirement.
 Recommended courses for fulfilling this requirement are the qualifying exam courses and courses in database systems, computational molecular biology, and data mining.

 Students reading these requirements should also read the regulations laid down by the Graduate School, in the latest Rensselaer Catalog.